Teaching Children to Save and Invest

 Once your child has learned how to save money to achieve his or her goals, it's time to talk about how to earn money through interest accumulation.
 Learning about the benefits of compound interest should encourage children to invest their money in income-producing securities.

 A good first step to moving from the piggy bank to the stock market is a simple savings account.
-As your child's savings grow with money from paper routes, babysitting, or other first jobs, you may want to introduce other investment vehicles, such as mutual funds.
+As your child's savings grow with money from babysitting or other first jobs, you may want to introduce other investment vehicles, such as mutual funds.

 Consider opening a custodial account for your child under the Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA), or start a matching program, similar to a 401(k) plan where you match every dollar your child invests.

-Don't forget that it's important to educate children that there is market risk involved when investing in mutual funds, including possible loss of principal.
+Don't forget the importance of educating children about the market risk involved when investing in mutual funds, including possible loss of principal.

 Most children look to their parents as a primary source of financial information.
-This makes it important for you to stay involved with your child throughout his or her learning experience with investments.
+This makes it important for you to stay involved with your child throughout the learning experience with investments.

 Take the time to go over your child's bank or mutual fund statements with them.
-If investing in a mutual fund account, show your child how to look up the value of his or her funds in the newspaper or on the Internet.
+If investing in a mutual fund account, show your child how to look up the value of his or her funds online.

 You can talk to your child about investing until you're blue in the face, but chances are good that he or she will not pay close attention to the subject unless you're following your own advice.

 Take a moment to speak to your child about investing in their future.
-Then call, email, or visit with your local registered State Farm® agent who will help you create a financial plan that is right for you and your child.
+Then, contact your local registered State Farm® agent to create a financial plan that is right for you and your child.

 Will your college savings keep up?